-Leaving our shoes outside, we quietly walk bare feet into the temple where we enter a tatami mat room.
-As the few other Japanese-only visitors, we sit on our knees in front of an individual little black table.
-Three monks enter the room and after burning a scent stick and bowing deep to the altar, they start chanting the prayer.
+Leaving our shoes outside, we quietly walk barefoot into the temple where we enter a room.
+As the few other Japanese-only visitors, we sit on our knees on the tatami mat in front of an individual low writing desk.
+Three monks enter the room and after burning an incense stick and bowing deep to the altar, they start chanting a prayer.
 One of the monks beats the rhythm on a sculpted wooden drum regularly, another one strikes a big and thick bronze bowl to give a resonating ring tone, while they all sing their prayer in a unison of their deep voices.

-After the prayer, we are handed a thin wooden board the size of page keeper to write our wish on one side and our name and address on the other.
+After the prayer, we are handed a thin wooden board the size of page keeper to write our wish on one side and our name and address on the other, after copying a Buddhist scripture (sutra).
 We bend slightly to the right to use the calligraphy brush and some thin black ink contained in a stone recipient.
 Once done, we donate it close to the altar, bowing and dropping a coin in.
-The monks will gather them all and pray for our wishes to be realized.
+The monks will gather them all and pray for our wishes to come true.

 We follow the monk leading us to the garden: it is now time to uncover the jewel of the temple.
 This wish has come true… We slowly walk on the alleyways surrounded by soft and thick moss.
 Sometimes, it is interrupted by a hand-made narrow irrigation channel leading to the pond.
 Sometimes, it grows along the trunk of a cedar.
 Often, it merges with intertwined roots of maple trees.